Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 Moreover, the academic association AMIA formally recognize the Buffalo university’s programs in biomedical informatics

 #### Stanford

+Stanford University's Faculty of Medicine offers a comprehensive suite of graduate degrees in health informatics designed to cater to diverse professional and academic interests.
+The Biomedical Data Sciences program provides both MSc and PhD options, focusing on advanced data analysis and computational methods to tackle complex biomedical challenges.
+Similarly, the Biomedical Informatics program, available as MSc and PhD degrees, combines interdisciplinary coursework and research to develop innovative solutions in medicine and biology.
+The MSc in Clinical Informatics is a professional, one-year intensive program aimed at equipping participants with the skills to leverage digital innovations in healthcare management.
+Additionally, Stanford offers a Clinical Informatics Fellowship for MDs, providing in-depth training in integrating information technology with clinical practice to improve patient care and health outcomes.

-Faculty of medicine offers four types of graduate degrees Biomedical data sciences (Msc + PhD)
+Faculty of medicine offers four types of graduate degrees
+- Biomedical data sciences (Msc + PhD)
-Biomedical informatics (MSc + PhD)
+- Biomedical informatics (MSc + PhD)
-MSc Clinical informatics (professional one year intensive) Clinical informatics fellowship for MD
+- MSc Clinical informatics (professional one year intensive)
+- Clinical informatics fellowship for MD

 #### Harvard
 Three faculties are involved to offer  different types of programs School of of Public Health : MSc in health data science